ShayanSadeghi/zira/README.md

-# Zira

-Zira will help you during the logging process.

-Currently this package try to log on a mongo db using mongo URI.
+# Zira: Enhanced Event Tracking for Logging in Python

+Zira designed to help developers efficiently track and understand the root cause of various events.
+It supports logging directly to MongoDB and offers local storage fallback if database connectivity is interrupted.
+Zira then syncs logs automatically once the database connection is restored, ensuring no data is lost.

-## Use Case Example
+## Installation

 ```bash
 pip install zira
 ```

+## Use Case Example

 ### Logging